incandesc3nce/Inventory-Application/README.md

 CREATE DATABASE inventory;
 \c inventory; /* psql connect */
 ```
-and run the following command in your terminal to populate the database
+and run the following command in your terminal to populate the database with the necessary tables and example data

 ```bash
 npm run populate